google/wuffs/doc/compatibility.md

 # Compatibility

 TODO: get a decently large corpus of test images from a web crawl.
-Ensure that Puffs produces 100% identical decodings to the suite of giflib, libjpeg, libpng, etc.
+Ensure that Wuffs produces 100% identical decodings to the suite of giflib, libjpeg, libpng, etc.

 TODO: also trawl through Go's bug tracker for "this image failed to load".